alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 There are a bunch of calls you can make for a case, the most common are modelled through VoiceAttack commands.
 The descriptive commands (e.g. “system confirmed”) will be shortened to the usual IRC short hands (e.g. “sysconf”).
-If you need something more unusual, you can either still manually type it into your IRC client or use the “General IRC Integration”, see below.
+If you need something more unusual you can either still manually type it into your IRC client or use the “General IRC Integration”, see below.

 * `call [1..20] jumps [and login;and takeoff]`: Calls jump for the currently